vrenclouff/JIT-git-simulation/README.md

 ````

 #### Add
-To add a single file to staging.
+Adding a single file to staging.
 ````bash
 $ jit add <file>
 ````

-To add all files to staging.
+Adding all files to staging.
 ````bash
 $ jit add .
 ````

 #### Remove
-To remove a file.
+Removing a file from staging.
 ````bash
 $ jit remove <file>
 ````

 #### Status
 Status shows tracked and untracked files.
-Only tracked files could be committed.
+Only tracked files can be committed.

 No files in staging
 ````bash